Shakti: Women empowerment

-By their projecting of the metaphorical "conceptual" through the "material" artifact, the goddess films show that the power of the goddess endures through physical facets.
+By their projection of the metaphorical "conceptual" through the "material" artifact, the goddess films show that the power of the goddess endures through physical facets.
 A talisman ensures special link between the goddess and her "mortal daughter"—the female devotee.
 Having bindi or kumkum (vermillion mark) on forehead at all times is emphasized as tradition, a very strong link between the goddess power (Śakti) and bindi is indicated.
 A connection with the goddess is presented as the only path to female empowerment.
 Despite the projection of such ideals, the well-being of ordinary women did not improve.
 Interestingly this genre of films were highly successful in the 1970s when feminist activism peaked in India and women began to access higher education and jobs.
 The goddess films flourished in the Indian state of Tamil Nadu more than anywhere else.
-They assecended popularity during the 1960s and 70s when the Dravidian political movement aggressively attacked Hinduism by desecrating the Hindu deities and traditions for alleged subjection of the Dravidian region into Aryan culture.
+They ascended popularity during the 1960s and 70s when the Dravidian political movement aggressively attacked Hinduism by desecrating the Hindu deities and traditions for alleged subjection of the Dravidian region into Aryan culture.
 The goddess genre reified the Hindu beliefs and customs that were under threat and provided a psychological succor to the majority of Hindu masses who remained mere spectators to the iconoclastic political activities.

+Newer developments

 The newer imaginings of the divine feminine have turned the goddess figure into "abject" or the "monstrous feminine" confining her within patriarchal power structures.
 Devi (1999) shocked the audience by presenting the goddess as being romantically involved with a mortal male, even though traditional Hindu mythology did not have such representations for the divine feminine.
-The goddess here is shown to transform into a mortal woman by voluntarily giving up her sthri-shakti (a concept championed by feminists as 'woman-power') in order to be with the man.
-The plot prioritised and celebrated the role of a man-serving, subservient, ideal wife (pativrata) for women, and subsumed even the goddess under the ideals of patriarchy.
+The goddess here is shown to transform into a mortal woman by voluntarily giving up her sthri-shakti (a concept championed by feminists as 'woman-power') in order to marry the man.
+The plot prioritised and celebrated the role of a man-serving, subservient wife (pativrata) as the ideal for women over any female divinity, and subsumed even the goddess under patriarchy.

 Epilogue

-The belief in a Goddess has once been a creed of various ancient cultures around the world, but whilst the traditions of goddess worship are extinct in almost all the belief systems, the phenomenon of goddess worship is alive and thriving in Hinduism, continuing well into the twenty-first century.
+The belief in a goddess has once been a creed of various ancient cultures around the world, but whilst the traditions of goddess worship are extinct in almost all belief systems, the phenomenon of goddess worship is alive and thriving in Hinduism, continuing well into the 21st century.
+Though goddess worship traditions are prevalent across the Indian subcontinent, they are especially stronger and rich in the regions of Southern India that have remained more or less purely Hindu.

+The Hindu goddess traditions have also started to make inroads into the West by their association with Yoga and Indian classical dance forms, and are becoming more popular with American women.
+The Parashakthi Temple in the United States is a revered and sacred site of Shakti in the West.